samsquire/blog/README.md

 # 08/06/2023 NixOS and Guix are stamp collecting

+Why are we building the same abstractions of packaging again and again, repeating the build process for slightly different operating systems?

 # 06/06/2023 The computer industry has gone the way of the hifi industry

+High fidelity stereo was something many people were invested in but now it has become a niche hobby.
+The same is happening to desktop computers.